josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

     - On mobile XNU platforms, this property is always considered `true`.
     - On CoreCLR-based runtimes (including R2R, NativeAOT, and NativeAOT-LLVM), detection of AOT is reliable and does not require memory inspection.
-    - On Mono-based runtimes, AOT detection may depend on when and where the property is first accessed, because Mono AOT does not compile the entire assembly at once and requires platform memory inspection to confirm AOT execution.
+    - On Mono-based runtimes, AOT detection may depend on when and where the property is first accessed, since Mono AOT does not compile the entire assembly at once and requires platform memory inspection to confirm AOT execution.
     - On Blazor WebAssembly (Mono-based), it is generally not possible to distinguish AOT from non-AOT runtimes; this property may only return `true` when IL generation is disallowed.
   </details>